 Mary Koncel, Special Projects Coordinator, received her M.S. in Animals and Public Policy from the Tufts/Cummings School of Veterinary Medicine where she is now the adjunct instructor at the Center for Animals and Public Policy.

 A long-time lover of horses, she has written extensively about various equine topics, with a special focus on wild horse adoption.
 At AWHC, she is responsible for researching, preparing, and presenting reports and other materials that will help facilitate the humane management of wild horses and burros.
 Mary lives in Western Massachusetts with her husband and a family of dogs, cats, chickens and of course, horses.

 Michele Patterson, Grassroots Advocacy and Outreach Manager

 Michele Patterson, Grassroots Advocacy and Outreach Manager, attained her master’s degree in Public Policy and Administration from York College of Pennsylvania and her bachelor’s degree in Health Policy and Administration from Penn State University.
 Michele began seriously advocating for animals in 2016.
 Since then, she has been involved with state & federal animal welfare organizations to help pass legislation to protect animals in various levels of government.
-She has 8 years’ experience in the practice management of veterinary hospitals and has also worked on a state-level political campaign.
+She has 8 years’ of experience in the practice management of veterinary hospitals and has also worked on a state-level political campaign.